tfriedel6/canvas/README.md

 ## Software backend

 The software backend can also be used if no OpenGL context is available.
 It will render into a standard Go RGBA image.

+There is experimental MSAA anti-aliasing, but it doesn't fully work properly yet.
+The best option for anti-aliasing currently is to render to a larger image and then scale it down.

 ## SDL/GLFW convenience packages